Preparing Your Home For Selling

 A clean house goes an incredibly long way - I would wager it the most important aspect of showing your home.
 Dust, dirt, stains and odors are an immediate turn off to buyers and a red flag of what might be lurking in unseen areas of your home.
 It doesn't cost you a thing to be sure your surfaces are wiped clean, your floors are dust mopped, your glass surfaces are smudge free and the garbage has been taken out.
 Your home should have that freshly cleaned feel each time it's shown to a prospective buyer.

 Depending on the condition, it may be worth investing in professional cleaning services for areas like carpet and tile.
 Twin Cities based Zerorez offers fantastic services for eliminating stains and odors from carpet as well as removing film and discoloration from tile and grout.
 For a minimal investment, you can be assured you are showing your home with maximum appeal.
+Could your windows use cleaning - natural light is critical to your sale!
+Don’t forget to check stubborn areas like under the sink cabinets, garbage pullouts, refrigerators and freezers for cleanliness!

 Step 4: Furniture Placement